BRYN4444/HitmanRoulette/README.md

 This was a hobby project I started in 2016/17 and have worked on during my free time as a way to brush up on my simple javascript, jQuery, and CSS knowledge as well as giving me more reason to play these new Hitman games well after unlocking everything.
 As such, I've only tested this using the browsers I frequent: Firefox and Chrome.
 If you find any issues or glaring conflicts with Roulette results, let me know [via GitHub](https://github.com/BRYN4444/HitmanRoulette/issues) or [on Hitman Forum](https://hitmanforum.com/t/13107) and I'll try and address it when I get the chance. - [BRYN](http://bryn.info/)

+## Special Thanks & External Resources
+* [IO Interactive](https://www.ioi.dk/) for making a great trilogy of games that helped me through some bad days and kept me better occupied here.
+* Niels Bye Nielsen for composing the music in the World Of Assassination Trilogy.
+Great tracks to hit to.
+* TheKotti, for his [original Hitman Roulette](https://thekotti.github.io/about.html) that was the code base and inspiration for this spin-off.
+* [Hitmaps](https://www.hitmaps.com/) by Mike Koch for being great tools that aided in my data collection.
+Also the former Hitman Interactive Maps by Winterbird.
+* The tools [jQuery CSS Customizable Scrollbar](https://github.com/gromo/jquery.scrollbar) by gromo & [Event Mouse Wheel](https://www.dte.web.id/2013/02/event-mouse-wheel.html) by Taufik Nurrohman which I used for style and navigation.
+* [Detect Mobile Browsers](http://detectmobilebrowsers.com/) by Chad Smith, which helped in allowing settings descriptions viewable for mobile via touch.
+* [jQuery Countdown](http://keith-wood.name/countdown.html) by Keith Wood, which is being used in the Stream Overlay for any Time Limit Complications.

 ### Latest Updates:

+**August 25th, 2022**
+* **Roulette:**
+  * **Roulette Settings:** Options dependent on the state of other options are now disabled to avoid unnecessary changes and clearly indicate the options you can adjust.
+    * **Roulette Modes:** Updated many of the options here for clarity & Contracts Mode NPC granularity.
+      * **Roulette Type:** Choosing between Mission Mode and Contracts Mode Roulette is done in this one singular option now.
+The following options only work for Contracts Mode Roulette:
+	    * **Target Selection:** Determine what the Roulette assigns you in Contracts Mode Roulette. **Any Type:** any NPC type can be chosen by the Roulette. **Custom:** using the newly added checkboxes, hand-select the types of NPCs that can be chosen from *Guards*, *Staff*, *Civilians*, or the *Unique* types like VIPs. **Unassigned:** NPC names aren't listed; only elimination conditions will be shown.
+Determine the NPC Target(s) yourself.
+If you select this, and set the Target Amount appropriately, you can use the Roulette with Elusive Targets.
+	    * **Target Amount:** Sets the number of Contract Mode Targets.
+Same as before, just renamed.
+	    * **Contracts Intel:** Location based intel is listed with targets, on by default.
+Existing functionality, now a separate option better showcase it.
+    * **Mobile Browsing:** The descriptions for settings are now a pop-up menu.
+This way the full text can be displayed at a larger font size.
+* **HITMAN:**
+  * **Freeform Training:**
+    * **Contract Mode Targets:** 1 more added.
+  * **The Icon:**
+    * **Contract Mode Targets:** 1 more added.
+* **HITMAN 2:**
+  * **Three-headed Serpent:**
+    * **Contract Mode Targets:** 125 more added.
+  * **Chasing a Ghost:**
+    * **Contract Mode Targets:** 107 more added.
+  * **Another Life:**
+    * **Contract Mode Targets:** 25 more added.
+  * **Golden Handshake:**
+    * **Contract Mode Targets:** 5 more added.
+* **HITMAN III:**
+  * **On Top Of The World:**
+    * **Contract Mode Targets:** 6 more added.
+* **Other Fixes:**
+  * Disabled the Force Difficulty requirement from appearing on the Dartmoor Garden Show.
+  * Fixed an error where an exit in Dubai wasn't showing an image.
+  * Updated the Target Images for the Sarajevo Six to a higher quality.
+  * Fixed a number of spelling mistakes throughout.
+* **Current Plans:**
+  * A bit of a break, but eventually going through and adding some more Contracts Mode Targets to missions that need some more.
+>**Bug Hunting:** Please make a post [via GitHub](https://github.com/BRYN4444/HitmanRoulette/issues) or [on Hitman Forum](https://hitmanforum.com/t/13107) if you:
+>* Experience any graphical issues while using the Roulette in 4K, or on phones/tablets.
+>* Notice inconsistencies or impossibilities generated if using the Roulette while playing HITMAN or HITMAN 2.
+>* Have troubles or questions about the new Stream Overlay.

+---

 **August 7th, 2022**
 * **Roulette:**
   * **Roulette Settings - Roulette Mode:**
-    * **Contract Mode Roulette:** Selecting "Hunt" wasn't properly removing the Intel listing of targets.
+    * **Contract Mode Roulette:** Selecting "Hunt" wasn't properly removing the Intel listing of targets. (*This setting has changed in a more recent update*)
 * **HITMAN 2:**
   * **Hokkaido Snow Festival:**
     * **Starting Points:** "Tobias Rieper's Suite" can now be selectable.
 However, it is only possible through HITMAN III.
 As such, "H2: Restaurant" is also listed so HITMAN 2 players don't need to re-roll.
-* **Current Plans:**
-  * Changing how the Roulette's "modes" are selected and allowing subsections of Contracts Mode NPCs to be chosen instead of always everyone.
-  * Might soon go through some of the missions that have a low count of Contract Mode NPCs and adding more.
->**Bug Hunting:** Please make a post [via GitHub](https://github.com/BRYN4444/HitmanRoulette/issues) or [on Hitman Forum](https://hitmanforum.com/t/13107) if you:
->* Experience any graphical issues while using the Roulette in 4K, or on phones/tablets.
->* Notice inconsistencies or impossibilities generated if using the Roulette while playing HITMAN or HITMAN 2.
->* Have troubles or inqueries with the new Stream Overlay.

 ---